kosatnkn/veil/README.md

-# veil
+# Veil

-Data de-identification library written in Go
+A data de-identification library written in Go.